-Further, the Company has made a provision of \$140.0 million for ongoing multi-jurisdiction civil antitrust matters.
-An amount of \$60.0 million was accounted for in the quarter ended June 30, 2020, and an additional provision of \$80.0 million was recognized in the quarter ended March 31, 2021; however, the ultimate outcome of these matters cannot be predicted with certainty.
-These provisions have been disclosed in the consolidated financial statements.
+Further, the Company has made a provision of \$200 million (which includes the \$67.6 million settlement amount) for ongoing multijurisdiction civil antitrust matters.
+An amount of \$140 million was accounted for in the year ended March 31, 2021; and an additional provision of \$60 million was recognized in the quarter ended June 30, 2021; however, the ultimate outcome of these matters cannot be predicted with certainty.

 The Company and two of its former officers are named as defendants in a putative shareholder class action entitled Speakes v.
-Taro Pharmaceutical Industries, Ltd., filed October 25, 2016, which is now pending in the United States District Court for the Southern District of New York and asserts claims under Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act") against all defendants and Section 20(a) of the Exchange Act against the individual defendants.
+Taro Pharmaceutical Industries, Ltd., filed October 25, 2016, which is now pending in the U.S. District Court for the Southern District of New York and asserts claims under Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act") against all defendants and Section 20(a) of the Exchange Act against the individual defendants.
 It generally alleges that the defendants made material misstatements and omissions in connection with an alleged conspiracy to fix drug prices.
 On September 24, 2018, the Court granted in part and denied in part the Company's motion to dismiss.
 The case is proceeding with limited discovery.